 No lower than 10°C / 50°F. Ideal growth range is between 16°C - 24°C / 60°F - 75°F.

-You only need to repot when the roots are are very congested.
+You only need to repot when the roots are are very congested and the plant is obviously suffering as a consequence.
 Unfortunately the Dragon Tree roots grows exceptionally fast so by this definition you may end up doing this twice a year!
 Instead we would advising being a little cruel and only repotting every two years.

-On occasion you may find the large tap roots start to "coil" around and around the pot causing the root ball to rise up out of the container.
+On occasion you may find the large tap roots start to "coil" around and around the pot causing the root ball to rise up out of the container making things very unstable.
 If this happens conservatively cut back some of the large thick tap roots and reposition what's left to remove the "coil" effect.

-There are three main ways (excluding air layering which none of us have ever had success with), and typically you can do all three methods at once to create multiple plants.
-In time the canes will become leggy as the leaf area shifts higher and higher up the plant which means you can:
+There are three main ways to propagate an older Dragon Tree (excluding air layering which none of us have ever had success with), and typically you can do all three methods at once to create multiple plants.
+In time the canes of your plant will become leggy as the leaf area shifts higher and higher up the plant which means you can:

 Speed of Growth